jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 2. **Consistent Interfaces**: When integrating multiple libraries for similar tasks (like CSS and XPath selectors), create consistent interfaces and error handling to simplify usage.

 3. **Reuse Existing Code**: Leverage existing functionality from other modules when extending capabilities to avoid duplication and ensure consistent behavior.

+4. **Dependency Deprecation Monitoring**: Regularly check for deprecation warnings in dependencies and plan for migrations to newer API versions.
+This is especially important for rapidly evolving libraries like Pydantic where major version changes can introduce breaking changes.

 ## Abstract Class Design and Implementation